-As mentioned earlier, part of the Swedish Armed Forces concept of a gender perspective is to integrate women's and men's different experiences, varied needs and potential vulnerability, into the operational planning process, doctrine, concepts of operations, etc. By analysing and planning for operations, the outcome might be that women and men have different security needs in regards to risks and the overall security situation.
-The gender perspective is being integrated in all principal documents.
-This includes strategic guidance, strategic doctrine, operational doctrine, annual activity plan, operational planning guide (Swedish version of NATO COPD) as well as orders and plans etc.
+Part of the Swedish Armed Forces concept of gender perspective is to - when possible and relevant - integrate women's and men's different experiences, varied needs and potential vulnerability, into the operational planning process, doctrine, concepts of operations, etc. By analysing and planning for operations, it is important to have a population-centric approach.
+If possible, differing security needs in regard to risks and the overall security situation for the population should be included.
+The gender perspective or a population-centric approach are being integrated in all principal documents.
+This includes strategic guidance, doctrine, annual activity plan, operational planning guide (Swedish version of NATO COPD) as well as orders and plans etc.